 1-1.
-Overview
+Overview of the switch

-GSW-0890, an 8-port Gigabit L2 Managed Switch, is a standard switch that meets all IEEE 802.3/u/x/z Gigabit, Fast Ethernet specifications.
-The switch included 6-Port 10/100/1000Mbps TP and 2-Port Gigabit TP/SFP Fiber management Ethernet switch.
-The switch can be managed through RS-232 serial port via directly connection, or through Ethernet port using CLI or Web-based management unit, associated with SNMP agent.
-With the SNMP agent, the network administrator can logon the switch to monitor, configure and control each port's activity in a friendly way.
+The 48-port Gigabit L2 Managed Switch is a L2 management switch that meets all IEEE 802.3/u/x/z Gigabit, Fast Ethernet specifications.
+The switch has 44 10/100/1000Mbps TP ports and 4 Gigabit TP/SFP transceiver slots.
+It supports console, telnet, http and SNMP interface for switch management.
+The network administrator can logon the switch to monitor, configure and control each port's activity in a friendly way.
 The overall network management is enhanced and the network efficiency is also improved to accommodate high bandwidth applications.
 In addition, the switch features comprehensive and useful function such as QoS (Quality of Service), Spanning Tree, VLAN, Port Trunking, Bandwidth Control, Port Security, SNMP/RMON, IGMP Snooping capability via the intelligent software.
 It is suitable for both metro-LAN and office application.

-In this switch, Port 7 and Port 8 include two types of media --- TP and SFP Fiber (LC, BiDi LC...); this port supports 10/100/1000Mbps TP or 1000Mbps SFP Fiber with auto-detected function.
+In this switch, Port 45 to Port 48 include two types of media --- TP and SFP Fiber (LC, BiDi LC...); this port supports 10/100/1000Mbps TP or 1000Mbps SFP Fiber with auto-detected function.
 1000Mbps SFP Fiber transceiver is used for high-speed connection expansion.